cgarciaarano/homelab/ansible/README.md

 ## Development environent

-This directory contains a development environment for Ansible using Docker Compose.
+This directory contains a development environment for Ansible Playbooks using Docker Compose.
+(Not intended for Ansible developing)

 It defines one container with Ansible and another one with the target machine.